Rhagonycha fulva: Distribution

 This beetle is very common in Europe and Anatolia.
 Introduced to North America, it is well established in British Columbia and Quebec and recently recorded in Ontario.

 Life cycle

-Adults feed on aphids, and also eat pollen and nectar.
+Adults feed on aphids, and eat pollen and nectar.
 Larvae prey on ground-dwelling invertebrates, such as slugs and snails, and live at the base of long grasses.
-The adults, which are active between the months of June and August, spend much of their short lives mating and can often be seen in pairs.
+The adults, which are active between June and August, spend much of their short lives mating and can often be seen in pairs.

 Behaviour

 Rhagonycha fulva is commonly found on open-structured flowers and can be spotted in grassland, woodland, along hedgerows and in parks and gardens, often on flower species such as Anthriscus sylvestris (Cow Parsley) and others of the genus Heracleum (Hogweed) and the family Asteraceae during the summer.
 R. fulva is a significant pollinator of two species of Hogweed, Heracleum sphondylium, and H. mantegazzianum.